Uvalde school district reveals new security plans during tense school board meeting as parents voice frustration and anger

 The new measures include hiring 10 additional police officers for its school campuses, adding metal detectors, and identifying one point of entry for each school before students return on September 6, Superintendent Hal Harrell said during a two-hour public meeting.
 At the time of the shooting, only five officers were employed by the district, according to the Texas House Committee interim report on the shooting.

+Also Monday, Robb Elementary Principal Mandy Gutierrez was placed on administrative leave with pay, according to her attorney, Ricardo Cedillo.
+The board didn't comment on her leave at the meeting.

-But parents and other community members expressed frustration Monday night by what they called a lack of transparency on the part of the board over what will be done to make their children feel safe going back to school.
+Parents and other community members at the meeting expressed frustration about what they called a lack of transparency on the part of the board over what will be done to make their children feel safe going back to school.

 At one point, some community members walked out as a woman started to say she supported the school district during a public comment period.

-Note: Correction: An earlier version of this story incorrectly stated the terms of Robb Elementary Principal Mandy Gutierrez' administrative leave.
-Gutierrez was placed on administrative leave with pay.